naturalis/naturalis-galaxy-tutorials/README.md

 ### Step 2:
 Merge Illumina paired-end reads.
 The example dataset exists of 6 .fastq files.
-Every 2 files are linked as pairs.
+The R1 and R2 files are linked as pairs.
 Those pairs need to be merged into single reads.
 * Select the "Merge reads" tool under "**Processing Tools**".
 * Select the "**Tutorial_Samples.zip**" under "**zip file containing fasta or fastq files**".
 * Further settings can be kept at default.